Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Results and Discussion

 \subsection{The Oracle}

-We first establish the quality of VIRA's intent classifier used as the Oracle.
-We do so in three ways:
+We first establish the quality of \systemname's intent classifier used as the Oracle in various ways.

-\textbf{Intent expressions test set}.
-We evaluate the results of the Oracle on the test split of the collected intent expressions (Section~\ref{sec:oracle_description}).
-The Oracle achieves a micro-average precision of $0.87$, recall of $0.81$, and f1 of $0.84$.
+\textbf{Inference on Intent expressions test set}.
+We evaluate the Oracle on the test set of the collected intent expressions, using the threshold tuned on the dev set (Section~\ref{sec:oracle_description}).
+The Oracle achieves a micro-averaged precision / recall / f1 of $0.85$ / $0.74$ / $0.79$ on dev, and $0.88$ / $0.77$ / $0.82$ on test.